A Single Question Can Boost Your Chance of Getting a Date

 While this effect is striking, the overall percentages of women agreeing to a date were lower than those found in some other studies (see here and here).
 There are a couple of factors that may account for these differences:

 Relationship Status.
-In the study above, 25.4% of the women refused the date because they were already in a committed relationship.
+In the study above, 25.4 percent of the women refused the date because they were already in a committed relationship.
 Previous studies have focused on making requests to single and available individuals only.

 Timing of Date.
-In the study above, 19.1% of the women refused the date because they did not have enough time to go immediately.
+In the study above, 19.1 percent of the women refused the date because they did not have enough time to go immediately.
 Previous studies have made date requests for later in the week or weekend, giving an individual more time to plan.

 Location.
 The study above was conducted in a shopping area, while some other studies have been conducted on a college campus.
 Location can make a difference, especially when "strangers" already have something in common (like being students).
 Commonalities and safer locations can increase acceptance of a date.

 Attractiveness.
 There was no mention of the attractiveness of the male confederates in the study above (beyond wearing sneakers and jeans).
 Other studies have been more specific about the attractiveness of confederates (as determined by opposite sex ratings) and found, unsurprisingly, that it matters.

 Sex of Recipient.
 The study above had men asking out women only.
 Other studies have looked at women making similar requests to men.
 Generally, men are more likely to accept a date request.